b-otunga/Caesar-cipher-JavaScript/README.md

    The App is live at https://b-otunga.github.io/Caesar-cipher-React/.

 ## Project Description
-This project implements the Caesar Cipher using JavaScript.
+This project implements the Caesar Cipher using ReactJS.

 ## Author Information